West Kilbride: Rail

 West Kilbride railway station lies on the Ayrshire Coast Line between Largs and Glasgow Central.
 The journey to Glasgow takes around 50 minutes.
 The station is unmanned, with only one passenger track.

 Bus

-A bus service connects West Kilbride northwards to Greenock and south to Ayr.
+A bus service connects West Kilbride northwards to Largs and south to Ayr.
 The service is number 585, and is operated by the Stagecoach Group.
 Buses run approximately half-hourly; there is no bus station but there are several roadside bus stops throughout the town.

 Road

 The main A78 road links West Kilbride to as far as Greenock to the north, and Prestwick to the South.
 The B781 road links West Kilbride to Dalry (and beyond to Glasgow via the A737) in the east.
-There are half-hourly buses northwards to Largs and Greenock, and southwards to Ardrossan, Saltcoats, Stevenston, Irvine and Ayr.
+There are half-hourly buses northwards to Largs, and southwards to Ardrossan, Saltcoats, Stevenston, Irvine and Ayr.
 There is also a commuter bus service to Glasgow, the journey taking around 1 hour 35 minutes.